Posts

 Image

 I will never forget that morning back in 2004 when my phone started ringing with calls telling me that Ricky Gervais had ripped off my book, Captain Pottie's Wildlife Encyclopaedia .
-ISBN 954820827X, 2000, (now out of print).
+ISBN 954820827X, 2000.
 He'd been on TV plugging the upcoming release of Flanimals but I had no interest in him so hadn’t taken much notice.
 It sounded crazy.
 Why would someone who'd just had massive hit TV series need to steal someone else's work?
 I couldn’t believe what I was hearing so headed down to the nearest bookshop to check it out for myself.
 At first glance the packaging and style were very different.
 Mine a pocket-sized mock-Victorian Encyclopaedia, understated and slightly bonkers, his, big, brash, noisy and garish, the only similarity being that they were both bestiaries, collections of bizarre imaginary creatures.
 Then I opened it up and had a look inside: I felt physically sick, it was like a kick in the stomach.
-I'd put a lot of love i...
+I'd put a lot of love into my book.
+In the ...